complexsystemslab/project_ideas/project_ideas.md

 ### Low code/no code project ideas for medics (human centered design/HCI)

+The following is inspired by an [HCI course from the University of Washington](https://courses.cs.washington.edu/courses/cse440/26wi/)

 To design for students with little programming experience, the focus must shift from **back-end engineering** to **interaction design, ethics, and social contextualization.**

 Using a framework of **Low AI (WhatsUp)**, **Co-creative AI (Note Assist)**, and **AI-Intensive (Replika)**.